 The CDC NPIN Featured Partner resource offers HIV/AIDS, viral hepatitis, STD, and TB prevention-focused organizations a platform to showcase their services, programs, and materials.
 Our goal is to highlight the work of CDC's prevention partners and encourage partners to connect with each other to share information and strategies.
 Organizations are nominated by CDC or their peers, or are self-nominated.
 Those selected are featured on the NPIN Web site for the month.

-The New Mexico Department of Health (NM DOH) Tuberculosis (TB) Program’s purpose is to prevent and control the spread of TB by ensuring that person’s with TB disease receive adequate care, directly observed therapy, and a contact investigation if infectious.
+The New Mexico Department of Health (NM DOH) Tuberculosis (TB) Prevention Program’s purpose is to prevent and control the spread of TB by ensuring that person’s with TB disease receive adequate care, directly observed therapy, and a contact investigation if infectious.
 Other important program activities include case management of persons with TB disease , interstate/international referrals, surveillance, training for healthcare workers and other stakeholders, and screening to identify and treat latent TB infection (LTBI).

 Photo (right): Sarah Yazzie, Diana Fortune, Deborah Isaacks receive CDC ETN Project Excellence Award 2012.